wprender/cloudbreak-docs/docs/index.md

     - ([Install Option #1](#install-deployer)) Install the Cloudbreak Deployer on your own VM/host, or
     - ([Install Option #2](#pre-built-images)) Instantiate one of the pre-built cloud images that include Cloudbreak Deployer pre-installed.
 2. **Configure the Cloudbreak Deployer and install the Cloudbreak Application**.
-Once you have installed Cloudbreak Deployer (called "cbd"), the deployer will start up several Docker containers: Cloudbreak API, Cloudbreak Web UI (called "Uluwatu"), Identity Server, and supporting databases.
-You have successfully completed this step if you are able to log in to Cloudbreak Web UI in your browser.
+Once you have installed Cloudbreak Deployer (called "cbd"), the deployer will start up several Docker containers: Cloudbreak API, Cloudbreak web UI (called "Uluwatu"), Identity Server, and supporting databases.
+You have successfully completed this step if you are able to log in to Cloudbreak web UI in your browser.
 3. **Provision an HDP Cluster** using the Cloudbreak Application.

 <div id="install-deployer"></div>